landOfTigers/CarND-PID-Control-Project/README.md

 # Implementation

 ## Using two controllers
 Besides implementing a PID controller for the steering angle, I used another one for the speed, so that the vehicle would be able to travel at a constant velocity.

 ## Initial parameter tuning
 I performed the initial parameter tuning by using the heuristic method described in this [stackexchange post](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops).
+Increasing P had the effect that the vehicle would start oscillating to compensate the error.
+Increasing D helped in compensating these oscillations as it made the controller react quickly to sudden changes.
+Increasing I helped in decreasing the controller's overshoots.

 ## Twiddle
 After this, I implemented a variation of the twiddle algorithm that evaluates parameters while the vehicle is running on